-The LED must be positionned by the front of the headlight.
+The LED must be positioned by the front of the headlight.
 It is therefore necessary to start by introducing the wires.
-At first I twisted them, but this increases the risk of breakage.
+At the beginning, I twisted them, but this increases the risk of breakage.
 Once the LED is in its housing, there is a good chance that it will get crooked.
-It is convenient to place again the optics in the machining support, held with a little adhesive tape, so as to avoid risky handling.
+It is convenient to place again the optics in the machining support, held with a little adhesive tape, to avoid risky handling.

 As soon as the LED is nearly vertical in the headlight, put a small clamp to stick the wires on the support and to prevent them from moving, then make a light check with the diode tester by stripping the free end of the three wires.
 In case of breakdown, it is better to start again now than when everything is glued!